MehmetBerkayC/MehmetBerkayC/Readme.md

   <br>Can code effectively in **C#, JavaScript, HTML, PHP, CSS** and **Python**.
 Also some other languages like *Haskell* and *MIPS*... <br>

 ### A bit of information about my work style..
   - Mostly focusing on writing clean codes.
-While learning something new, this may not be the case though.
-  - I hate leaving projects half way done.
-  - If there is a problem I don't give up easily, after all finding solutions what makes programming fun.
+  - If there is a problem, I don't give up easily!
+After all, finding solutions what makes programming fun.
   - I've had most of my projects left unpolished or incomplete (mostly School/Intern related), so I don't usually put them up on github.

  *Nowadays* <br>